Lemoncode/pragmatic-drag-and-drop-tutorial-typescript/01-simple-kanban/04-drop-card/README.md

 };
 ```

-Let's add it to the end of each column:
+Let's add it at the bottom of each column:

 _./src/kanban/components/column/column.component.tsx_